UltimateMenu/UltimateMenu/README.md

 --------------------------------------------------------------------------------------------------
 ## When Your New Updates Will Be Out?
-No ETA for big updates also because i don't know actually if im going to be able to continue this script (both) because i have a life and i need to study.
+No ETA for big updates also because i don't know actually if im going to be able to continue this script because i have a life and i need to study.
 This is a helpfull and fun project for everyone who wants to use it, is free and you can use my scripts as a template/base.
 --------------------------------------------------------------------------------------------------
 ## About